bico-media/txho/README.md

 ### fromHash

-The `fromHash` method needs to contact a bitcoin node to use JSON-RPC, therefore you need to have access to a JSON-RPC endpoint.
+The `txho.from.txid` method needs to contact a bitcoin node to use JSON-RPC, therefore you need to have access to a JSON-RPC endpoint.

 The first step is to make a `.env` file